slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*

+> *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
+-- Anne Frank*

 > *"When you are grateful, fear disappears and abundance appears." (...)
 'You can’t be grateful and angry simultaneously."
 -- Anthony Robbins*